Literature / The Fall of the House of Usher

 - Buried Alive: Roderick really should have been more careful with Madeline, no?

 - Chekhov's Gun: Roderick's hyperacute senses.
 He reveals at the end that he's been hearing Madeline scratch away at her coffin for some time.
+And see below under Foreshadowing.

 - Disease Bleach: Roderick's hair has grown white due to his prolonged illness.